doctor-g/cs315Fa24/overview.md

 any stock in aggregate or computed grades that it provides.
 Use only the policies presented on this page.

+### Evaluation Criteria and Resubmission

+Each specification for submittable work will tell you what criteria are used for grading.
+For example, one criterion from [the first exercise](week1.md) is to complete a popular Godot Engine tutorial.
+Each criterion will be evaluated according to the following scale:
+- Successful
+- Minor revisions needed
+- New attempt required
+- Incomplete

+A _successful_ attempt meets the criterion for a satisfactory submission.

+_Minor revisions needed_ means that the work is mostly right but has some amendable flaw.
+You have three business days from the evaluation to address the mistake and resubmit it along with a revision report.
+The revision report must clearly address two things:
+- An explanation of the mistake from the original submission, why it was a mistake, and the thinking process that led to it.
+- An explanation of the fix, including how your understanding has improved by making the revision.

+If the revision and its corresponding report meet these requirements, then the evaluation of the original work becomes _Successful_.
+If not, it is treated as _New attempt required_.

+_New attempt required_ indicates that you have made progress, but there is a critical flaw in your submission.
+In order to successfully show that you can meet the criterion, you will need to explore the objective in a new context.
+The evaluation should give you more contextual information about how to do this.

+_Incomplete_ means that there is not an indication of clear progress toward the goals.

+If you have incomplete submissions or new attempts required, you can resubmit the corresponding exercise for a new evaluation.
+You may do this at most once per week, reckoning from the first class meeting day of that week (usually 2PM on Tuesdays).

+(This policy is inspired by [Joshua Bowman's work at Pepperdine University, a case study at _Grading for Growth_](https://gradingforgrowth.com/p/case-study-how-joshua-bowman-uses).)

 ### Course grade

 Your final grade will be determined based on the specifications in the following